Gluten-Free Ham and Cheese Sliders

 • Ham: Deli ham is perfect and fuss-free.
 You can ask your local deli counter to slice up your favorite variety of ham (regular, smoked, black forest, etc.) into thin slices for folding into your Hawaiian sliders.

 • Poppy Seeds: The secret to packing tons of flavor into these slider sandwiches is the buttery Dijon poppy seed topping.
-You’ll combine poppy seeds, additional mustard, Worchestershire Sauce, and Onion Powder with Melted Butter for a wash that gets brushed over the tops of the rolls before baking.
+You’ll combine poppy seeds, additional mustard, Worcestershire Sauce, and Onion Powder with Melted Butter for a wash that gets brushed over the tops of the rolls before baking.

 You only need one pan to bake a crowd-sized batch of these cheesy Hawaiian sliders.
 They come together easily in just a few steps:

-• Prepare the Rolls: First, combine mayonnaise, Dijon, and honey in a bowl for the sandwich spread.
+• Prepare the rolls.
 Next, slice the Hawaiian rolls in half and arrange the bottoms inside a greased 9” x 13” baking dish.
-Spread the roll halves with the seasoned mayo.
+Spread the roll halves with the honey-mustard mixture.

-• Bake: After about 10 minutes, with the foil still on, pop your sliders into the oven.
-Bake at 350ºF for 20-30 minutes, until the cheese is melted, then remove the foil and let the tops of the sliders brown for an additional 3-5 minutes.
-When your ham and cheese sliders are hot and golden, they’re ready to serve!
-See below for easy ideas to round out your game day spread.
+• Bake.
+With the foil still on, pop your sliders into the oven at 350ºF for 20-30 minutes, until the cheese is melted.
+Remove the foil and let the tops of the sliders brown for an additional 3-5 minutes.

 Can Sliders Be Prepared Ahead of Time?